U.S. stocks drop on China trade concerns; Argentine peso roiled

 European shares followed suit on concerns over the effects on trade tensions between the world's two largest economies, including reduced Chinese demand for exports.

-A pan-European stock index dropped 0.3 percent, knocking the MSCI world equity index, which tracks shares in 47 countries, off a five-month high.
+A pan-European stock index <.STOXX> dropped 0.3 percent, knocking the MSCI world equity index <.MIWD00000PUS>, which tracks shares in 47 countries, off a five-month high.
 The MSCI world equity index was last down 0.5 percent.

 (Reporting by April Joyner, additional reporting by Abhinav Ramnarayan in London and Shinichi Saoshiro in Tokyo, editing by Ken Ferris and Steve Orlofsky)